HW-Computer-Science-Society/Courses/README.md

 Compilation of solutions for unassessed labs which all years and future years can use.

-Collaboration and multiple solutions are welcomed.
+Contributions via collaboration and multiple solutions are welcomed.